What a cataract looks like

 Cataract types include:

-- Cataracts that affect the edges of the lens (cortical cataracts).
-A cortical cataract begins as whitish, wedge-shaped opacities or streaks on the outer edge of the lens cortex.
-As it slowly progresses, the streaks extend to the center and interfere with light passing through the center of the lens.
+- Cataracts that affect the edges of the lens, called cortical cataracts.
+A cortical cataract begins as white, wedge-shaped spots or streaks on the outer edge of the lens cortex.
+As the cataract slowly grows, the streaks spread to the center and affect light passing through the lens.

-- Cataracts that affect the back of the lens (posterior subcapsular cataracts).
-A posterior subcapsular cataract starts as a small, opaque area that usually forms near the back of the lens, right in the path of light.
-A posterior subcapsular cataract often interferes with your reading vision, reduces your vision in bright light, and causes glare or halos around lights at night.
-These types of cataracts tend to progress faster than other types do.
+- Cataracts that affect the back of the lens, called posterior subcapsular cataracts.
+A posterior subcapsular cataract starts as a small spot that usually forms near the back of the lens, right in the path of light.
+A posterior subcapsular cataract often affects your reading vision.
+It also may reduce your vision in bright light and cause glare or halos around lights at night.
+These types of cataracts tend to grow faster than others.

-Cataracts you're born with (congenital cataracts).
+Cataracts you're born with, called congenital cataracts.
 Some people are born with cataracts or develop them during childhood.
-These cataracts may be genetic, or associated with an intrauterine infection or trauma.
+These cataracts may be passed down from parents.
+They also may be associated with an infection or trauma while in the womb.

 Factors that increase your risk of cataracts include:

-No studies have proved how to prevent cataracts or slow the progression of cataracts.
-But doctors think several strategies may be helpful, including:
+No studies have proved how to prevent or slow the growth of cataracts.
+But health care professionals think several strategies may be helpful, including:

-- Have regular eye examinations.
-Eye examinations can help detect cataracts and other eye problems at their earliest stages.
-Ask your doctor how often you should have an eye examination.
+- Regular eye exams.
+Eye exams can help detect cataracts and other eye problems at their earliest stages.
+Ask your health care team how often you should have an eye examination.

-- Quit smoking.
-Ask your doctor for suggestions about how to stop smoking.
-Medications, counseling and other strategies are available to help you.
+- Do not smoke.
+Ask a member of your health care team how to stop smoking.
+Medicines, counseling and other strategies are available to help you.

 - Manage other health problems.
 Follow your treatment plan if you have diabetes or other medical conditions that can increase your risk of cataracts.

 Choose a healthy diet that includes plenty of fruits and vegetables.
-Adding a variety of colorful fruits and vegetables to your diet ensures that you're getting many vitamins and nutrients.
-Fruits and vegetables have many antioxidants, which help maintain the health of your eyes.
+Adding fruits and vegetables to your diet ensures that you're getting many vitamins and nutrients.
+Fruits and vegetables have antioxidants.
+Antioxidants help maintain the health of your eyes.

 - Wear sunglasses.
-Ultraviolet light from the sun may contribute to the development of cataracts.
-Wear sunglasses that block ultraviolet B (UVB) rays when you're outdoors.
+Ultraviolet light from the sun may cause cataracts.
+Wear sunglasses that block ultraviolet B rays when you're outdoors.

 - Reduce alcohol use.
-Excessive alcohol use can increase the risk of cataracts.
+Drinking too much alcohol can increase the risk of cataracts.